aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-recognition/read-barcode-properties/_index.md

 <p align="center"><img src="qrcodetext.png"></p>

 ## **Reading Barcode Data as Byte Stream**
-In cases when it is necessary to get the data encoded in a barcode in the form of a byte stream, it can be read from the specific field of class [*BarCodeResult*](https://apireference.aspose.com/barcode/net/aspose.barcode.barcoderecognition/barcoderesult) that is called [*CodeBytes*](https://apireference.aspose.com/barcode/net/aspose.barcode.barcoderecognition/barcoderesult/properties/codebytes).
+In cases when it is necessary to get the data encoded in a barcode in the form of a byte stream, it can be read using a specific method of class [*BarCodeResult*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.barcoderecognition/BarCodeResult) that is called *getCodeBytes*.

 The following code snippet illustrates how to obtain barcode data as a stream of bytes for the sample *PDF417* barcode image provided below.